ALEBPETERS/my-project-on-html-and-css-trainig/README.md

- this is my project from the html and css training
+this is a bootstrap project just for testing and training